 - Four nations - exploring how we can better serve our members based in England, Northern Ireland, Scotland and Wales, and influence governing bodies throughout the UK

 These areas form the basis of our campaign and policy activities, research work and the range of services we provide for our members.

 We are BACP and counselling changes lives.

 How we are run and governed

-Presenting our annual review and financial statements provides an opportunity to tell members, and the clients and communities they serve, about the full breadth of our activities.
+Presenting our annual review and financial statements provides an opportunity to you about the full breadth of our activities.

 This year's AGM was held on Friday 16 November 2018 at the Birmingham Conference and Event Centre